Pathology Second Opinions: Why, When and Who?

 Why?: The most important step in the management of any disease, including cancer, is to ensure that the diagnosis is correct.
 Everything that follows, including surgery, chemotherapy and radiation, depends on the accuracy of the original diagnosis given by the pathologist who examined your tissue under a microscope.
 You may have never talked to your pathologist.
 Perhaps, your surgeon just told you that the pathology report is "not good," "positive" or that ” cancer was detected."

 The reality is that mistakes can be made in the diagnosis of cancer.
-In a number of scientific articles published in medical papers, it was found that pathology reports were incorrect for 2 - 9% of the cases for which a diagnosis of cancer was positive.
+In a number of scientific articles published in medical papers, it was found that pathology reports were incorrect for two-to-nine percent of the cases for which a diagnosis of cancer was positive.
 In one third of these cases, there was a major error that significantly affected the patient's treatment and prognosis.

 When?: There are many situations when you may want to request a second opinion concerning your diagnosis (please contact your physician to request a second opinion):